 As a complement to the evidence review, we will develop an economic model to assess the lifetime cost effectiveness of roxadustat relative to relevant comparator treatments.
-The model structure will be based in part on a literature review of prior published models of CKD and anemia in CKD.^{24,25} The base-case analysis will take a health care system perspective (i.e., focus on direct medical care costs only).
+The model structure will be based in part on a literature review of prior published models of CKD and anemia in CKD.
+The base-case analysis will take a health care system perspective (i.e., focus on direct medical care costs only).
 Unique payment arrangements exist for the treatment of DD-CKD such as bundled payment systems.
 An additional scenario analysis may be undertaken to estimate the cost of roxadustat and comparators in these unique payment arrangements.
 Data permitting, productivity impacts and other indirect costs will be considered in a separate analysis.
-This modified societal perspective analysis will be considered as a co-base case when the societal costs of care are large relative to direct health care costs, and the impact of treatment on these costs is substantial.
+This modified societal perspective analysis will be considered as a co-base case if the societal costs of care are large relative to direct health care costs, and the impact of treatment on these costs is substantial.
 Two target populations will be considered: those with DI-CKD (CKD G-stages III, IV, and V) and DD-CKD.
-Depending on data availability, we may consider subgroups of patients who are ESA-hyporesponsive, patients with cardiovascular disease, or those with comorbid cancer.
-The anticipated comparators to roxadustat are ESAs in both the DI-CKD population and DD-CKD population.26
+Depending on data availability, we may consider subgroups of patients who are ESAhyporesponsive, patients with cardiovascular disease, or those with comorbid cancer.
+The anticipated comparators to roxadustat are ESAs in both the DI-CKD population and DD-CKD population, although the market share of specific ESAs used within these two populations may differ.

-The model will likely consist of health states based on Hb levels within the DI-CKD G-stages III, IV, and V and DD-CKD, post-transplant, and death.
-A cohort of patients will transition between states during predetermined cycles over a lifetime time horizon, modeling patients from treatment initiation until death, with a 3% discount rate for costs and outcomes.
+The model will likely consist of health states based on CKD stages (DI-CKD G-stages III, IV, and V and DD-CKD, post-transplant, and death) with an overlay of a change from baseline in mean Hb level and proportion of patients within Hb level strata in each of the CKD stages.
+Patients will transition between states during predetermined cycles over a lifetime time horizon, modeling patients from treatment initiation until death, with a 3% discount rate for costs and outcomes.
 In addition, cost effectiveness will be estimated for shorter time horizons (e.g., five years).
-It is anticipated that drugs to treat anemia in CKD will not modify the underlying course of disease in CKD outside of utility scores based on Hb levels, risk of blood transfusions, risk of major adverse cardiovascular events, and risk of mortality.^{27,28} As such, the underlying transitions between CKD stages and death will be based on published models of CKD.24
+It is anticipated that drugs to treat anemia in CKD will not modify the underlying course of disease in CKD.
+As such, the underlying transitions between CKD stages and death will be based on published models of CKD.
+Reduced risk of CKD progression may be considered if substantive data exist that demonstrate reduced risk of CKD progression with roxadustat or ESAs.
+Utility will be based on CKD stage with an adjustment for improvement in Hb.
+Data permitting, the model will also consider administration costs, use of intravenous iron, adverse events, blood transfusions, major adverse cardiovascular events, and risk of mortality.